 Investigation Committee Determinations and Recommendations

-While applying to the CPA Professional Education Program, the Candidate failed to disclose a previous criminal charge and guilty plea that occurred in the United States of America.
-The Candidate represented that the omission was due to an oversight.
+A CPA student, while applying for membership in CPABC after completing the requirements for the CPA Professional Education Program, failed to disclose a previous Determination and Recommendation issued by CPABC Investigation Committee.
+The student represented that the omission was due to an oversight.

-The Investigation Committee determined the Candidate contravened the following Rules of the CPABC Code of Professional Conduct:
+The Investigation Committee determined the Student contravened the following Rules of the CPABC Code of Professional Conduct:

 103 - False or misleading applications